-- 8 credits in English (including a semester of Speech) - 6 credits in Math - 6 credits in Science including (General Science and Biology or Applied Biology) - 6 credits in Social Studies including (World History, U.S. History, Government, and Elective ) - 4 years of Physical Education - CPR Certification - 20 elective credits - 1 credit in Financial Literacy (Economics or Personal Finance)
+- 8 credits in English (including a semester of Communications or Applied Communications) - 6 credits in Math - 6 credits in Science including (General Science and Biology and 2 Elective Credits) - 6 credits in Social Studies including (World History, U.S. History, Government, and Elective) - 4 years of Physical Education (PE or Strength and Conditioning) - CPR Certification - 19 elective credits - 1 credit in Financial Literacy (Economics or Personal Finance)

-depend on each student's talents, interests and future plans.
+Each student's schedule should depend on each student's talents, interests and future plans.
 Professional consultation with teachers and/or the school counselor is essential for each student in determining his or her academic program.
 The flexibility provided for each student is designed to enable his or her individual interests or vocational pursuits to be better realized.
 When a student is transferring from another high school, efforts will be made through one-to-one conferences with the school counselor to evaluate the student's previous program to avoid and overlap of courses.
 The needs of the individual student must be given prime consideration in all cases.